 The IT department plays an essential role in evaluating and installing the proper hardware and software necessary to keep the enterprise network functioning properly.
-While once upon a time, this role focused mainly on office hardware and software applications, today IT must be involved with physical security IoT devices as well.
+While once upon a time, this role focused mainly on office hardware and software applications, today IT must be involved with physical security devices as well.

-Enterprise security IoT devices – such as access control systems and video surveillance – have come a long way from their analog grandparents.
+Enterprise physical security devices – such as access control systems and video surveillance – have come a long way from their analog grandparents.
 Today’s advanced Internet-enabled devices reside on the corporate network and are just as integral to business continuity as standard IT devices.
 As a result, IT departments have seen their roles expanded and are now required to be more involved than ever in an organization’s physical access control decisions and implementation.
 According to a survey by HID Global, 55% of companies named IT as responsible for physical access control within their organization, and 76% expect IT to make future technology decisions about physical security necessary to protect employees, visitors, and assets from internal and external threats.

 This is no small order.

 The average enterprise could easily have thousands or even tens of thousands of IoT physical security devices across multiple buildings and geographical locations.
 To effectively manage these devices, ongoing daily maintenance is required, often on a manual device-by-device basis.
 The sheer volume of work and costs involved in achieving this manually presents a real challenge to IT, who are still using legacy processes for operational management.
 These manual, legacy processes are error-prone and often result in issues with device uptime, security and compliance.